 I love writing collaboratively.
 Some of my very favorite writing is produced through exercises with other people.
 These began as text-based roleplaying games, but while I still love a good old-fashioned game full of die rolls and fantasy antics, over time I’ve come to appreciate the deeply rewarding process of telling a full-length story in tandem with one or more friends.
 There are extra challenges to consider when you put more than one brain behind a writing project: what do you want to get out of this story, compared to your co-writers? do you want to bother cultivating a uniform narrative voice at any point in the process? is anyone going to read this besides you? who writes what parts, and how are those parts kept organized? how often do you write? should you be in the same room together?
 But I love all of these challenges, and collaboration appeals very much to my sense of writing to share a story.
 What better way to share a story than to have other people write it with you, assuming you at least have roughly the same inclinations and preferences for how it should turn out?
 Therefore, I am selectively open for contact over writing collaborations of various kinds—publication-worthy or not—and I often worldbuild for my own mono-authored work with the idea that the world can be used by other people.
 I am far more protective of my characters and precise storylines than I am of my general settings.

 The value I place in language is strange.
 I despise grammarians and other people who believe they can somehow safeguard the English language (against what?) in some pure form.
 I also feel regularly conscious that I write primarily in the language that was and remains spoken in some of the most imperialist, internationally oppressive countries—in the main language that has been forced upon other cultures to the detriment of their native speech.
 In fact, I wish fervently that the Welsh part of my family had not been trapped in anglophony as many of our people have been for centuries.
 I would love to have some right to claiming an identity as a Welsh writer above all.
 Nonetheless, I am an anglophone and a US citizen, with many standard privileges attached.
+As of 2020 I’ve received a birthright UK passport, too, which I’m happy about but also perturbed that it was so easy for me to get without having lived in the UK at any point.
 And yet—and yet!
 I can’t deny that English is a fabulously rich language, because which ones aren’t?
 As a linguist, I love the myriad registers that have developed in English writing due to its patchwork history.
 I love playing with that stuff.
 And I also love so many other languages, and I’d like to get better than I currently am at writing in them, or at directly translating into them.

 Making all of your writing a political allegory is dull.
 Making all of your writing about a singular political issue is dull.
 Having good politics will not make your writing readable.
 Saying your writing has no politics is wrong.
 Saying your writing has no political obligations is wrong.
 Having reprehensible politics will make me dislike you.